 JB Pritzker, Governor, State of Illinois

-AIM HIGH Grant Pilot Program
+AIM HIGH Grant Program

 The number of grants made through this program, as well as the individual dollar amount awarded, are subject to sufficient annual appropriations by the Illinois General Assembly and the governor, and may vary by institution.